team-friendo/signal-boost/README.md

 * [make a working pgp key](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/) if you don't have one already
 * obtain your public key fingerprint (with e.g., `gpg -K`)
-* send your pgp public key fingerprint to a signalboost maintainer and ask them to add you to the blackbox whitelist of trusted pgp keys
+* send your pgp public key fingerprint to a Signalboost maintainer and ask them to add you to the blackbox whitelist of trusted pgp keys

 Now that you are whitelisted, you can use blackbox to decrypt secrets and source them with: